Welcome to Nominet’s privacy notice.

 - Transaction Data includes details about payments to and from you and other details of products and services you have purchased from us.

 - Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.

-- Profile Data includes your username and password, purchases or orders made by you, your interests, preferences, postings and opinions written by you in the member forum, feedback and survey responses.
+- Profile Data includes your username and password, purchases or orders made by you, your interests, preferences, postings and opinions written by you in the Community, feedback and survey responses.

 - Usage Data includes information about how you use our website, products and services.